To C-Suite Executives, VPs, Pastors, Managers, and Leadership Team Members:

 You wouldn’t want to lose your MVP, would you?

 If you’re an assistant who has experienced bullying, abuse, and disrespect – I’m sorry.
 I’m hoping this post reaches many executives and challenges them to treat all assistants with more respect going forward.
 Even if one executive reads this and changes their behavior, or one assistant reads this and stands up for themselves, it will have been worth my time.

-If you’re an executive or assistant who would like help walking through situations similar to what I described above, reach out to me for one-on-one coaching.
+If you’re an executive or assistant who would like help walking through situations similar to what I described above, listen to The Leader Assistant Podcast for tips on how to strengthen your working relationship.
+Or, reach out for 1:1 coaching.
 I’d love to help.